Lazy Luddite Log

 * * * * *

 Now I'm back from my overseas holiday - a privilege even in this day-and-age (with only a minority of the global population crossing borders just for fun).
-My task here is to curate my experiences in written form.
-Here is my holiday chronology.
+This is my travelogue moreorless as a chronology.

 Europe via Doha

 I flew Qatar Airways from Melbourne late on a Friday.
 The service and quality are decent and I particularly enjoyed the variety of food served.
-Meals also provided me with an excuse to remove my face mask (a voluntary discipline of mine) and indicated that time was passing.
+Meals also provided me with rests from wearing my face mask (a voluntary discipline of mine) and indicated that time was passing.
 I also managed to concentrate on a few movies and programs.

 Venice